-Hanoi is a town surrounded with beautiful lakes and lushes parks, and it feels a little bit more lustrous than HCMC (Saigon).
+Hanoi is a town surrounded with beautiful lakes and lush parks, and it feels a little bit more spacious than HCMC (Saigon).
 However, the pulse of life is just the same.

 The most visited area is the old town north of Hoan Kiem lake.

-You can walk along the city and the sidewalks are full of sales stalls.
-As in HCMC, the people live their lives on the street.
+You can walk along the city and the sidewalks are full of vendors.
+Just like HCMC, the people live on the street.
 Hanoi is not as touristic as HCMC and therefore the town feels more genuine.

-If we shall give a tip about a special place around this area, it would be Little Hanoi Cafe where we spent time relaxing.
+If we were to give a recommendation about a special place around this area, it would be Little Hanoi Cafe where we spent time relaxing.

 We made a two-day excursion to Halong Bay with a stay at the island Cat Ba.

-Halong Bay is a big beautiful archipelago with 3000 islands in Tonkin Bay in the top of North East Vietnam.
-UNESCO have put Halong Bay at the World Heritage list as one of the worlds most unique nature reserves.
+Halong Bay is a big beautiful archipelago with 3000 islands in Tonkin Bay at the top of North East Vietnam.
+UNESCO have placed Halong Bay on the World Heritage list as one of the world’s most unique nature reserves.